ibm-cloud-docs/vpc/bare_metal_server_profile.md

 | Very High Memory | 1:16 | Best for running small to medium in-memory databases and OLAP workloads, such as SAP BW/4 HANA. |
 {: caption="Table 1.
 Profile families" caption-side="bottom"}

+Very High Memory profiles are available for customers with special approval.
+Contact your IBM Sales representative if you are interested in getting access.
+{: preview}

 ## Profile configurations
 {: #bare-metal-servers-profile-list}